Jemez language: Tone

 Jemez has four tones: High, Falling, Mid, and Low.
 Word-initial syllables only have high or falling tone; other syllables have mid or low tones (though some syllables that follow a high tone also have high tone).
 Typically tri-syllablic words have tone patterns such as HHL, HML, HLM, HLL, and FLM.

 Some loan words do break these rules however, such as the Spanish loans for coffee, horse, and orange.
 These words have a high tone and contrastive vowel length in the second syllable, while the first syllable carries low tone.

-Jemez high tones are similar to those of Mandarin Chinese, except there's a characteristic slight rise at the end.
+Jemez high tones typically have a slight rise at the end.
 Voiced consonants tend to lower the onset of pitch in high tones.
 If there are several high tones in a row, the pitch also tends to rise throughout.
 Falling tones fall from the level of high to mid pitch.

 For compound nouns or verbs with noun incorporation, the second element loses its word-initial prominence: high tone becomes mid or low tone and vowel length distinction is lost.